 SEN/EHC Support has quite a bit of information that could help with troubleshooting.

 The booklet on the left provides an overall picture.
-It touches on the Graduated Approach leading to a 4 part cycle on page–4.
-For more about this approach see: Graduated Approach See also Local offer SEND guide – start with chapter “What is it about?” on page 5.
+It touches on the Graduated Approach under the heading Working Together Team.
+For more about this approach see: Graduated Approach

 The go-to place for SEN & Disability information is the Lincolnshire Family Services Directory.
 Click the icon on the right to browse or search.